-ADVANCED COURSE: CLINICAL & BASIC SCIENCE FOR THE MANAGEMENT OF THE CHRONIC PAIN PATIENT: NEUROSTIMULATION-COURSE XIV November 30th- December 1st, 2018 Barcelona, Spain
+ADVANCED COURSE: CLINICAL & BASIC SCIENCE FOR THE MANAGEMENT OF THE CHRONIC PAIN PATIENT: NEUROSTIMULATION-COURSE XV November 29th-30th, 2019 Barcelona, Spain

 This advanced course is designed for pain practicioners (pain specialists, anesthesiologists, neurosurgeons) utilizing invasive techniques for pain management.